sirykul/documentation/content/applications/general/developer_mode.rst

    :alt: Overview of the debug options under settings in Odoo

 .. note::
-   *Activate the developer mode (with assets)* is used by developers; *Activate the developer mode (with tests assets)* is used by developers and testers.
+   :guilabel:`Activate the developer mode (with assets)` is used by developers; :guilabel:`Activate the developer mode (with tests assets)` is used by developers and testers.

+   At least one application needs to be installed for the developer menu option to appear.

 Once activated, the *Deactivate the developer mode* option becomes available.